 The printers did a good job but we did find that there was a page missing in the proof, the alignment of the cover was not central and the margin on the side of the spine was too thin - meaning the words disappeared from view.
 We agreed the changes they would make (I had to pay a little for the margin as it meant jigging the file around and was basically my error in the first place).
 The next proof was fine and then they went ahead with the printing.

 It's very exciting when you see your name in print for the first time.
 One thing I tried not to do was to give away too many free copies.
 Sure my Mum and Dad got one, the guy who did my Quark work got a few for his portfolio and my proof-reader got one too.
-But nobody else did and three years later I can strongly recommend you do the same.
+But nobody else did and several years later I can strongly recommend you do the same.
 It is amazing how many people suddenly qualify for a free copy when they find out you gave your mate one.
-You either need to give every one you know a free copy or nobody.
+You’ll either need to give everyone you know a free copy, or nobody.
 Since you have laid out a bunch of dosh and now have the job of trying to recover it I recommend you give as few away as possible.
-Don't forget you will need to send copies to bookshops and the like and before you know it you'll have run out and not charged a penny!
+Don't forget you will need to send copies to bookshops and the like and before you know it you'll have run out and not earnt a penny!

 The costs drop for a second reprint and also you may be able to go to higher quantities which also help with the unit costs.
 One problem you will encounter when you go for more copies is that the temptation will be to make some changes to the contents.
 Friends will have pointed out mistakes, errors, areas for improvement and you will want to make them.
 On the other hand if you do that then you go back to costs, work and more expense.
 So where you can - go for a straight reprint.